tarkeshsingh/python-for-sensorimotor-control/README.md

 ### L9 — Signal Processing
 Processing real experimental signals: simulating composite signals with known frequency components, the Fast Fourier Transform (FFT) using the modern `scipy.fft` API, amplitude spectra, frequency-domain filtering (ideal low-pass with inverse FFT), power spectra with `rfft`, **power spectral density via Welch's method** (the standard for neuroscience papers), spectrograms for time-varying frequency content, **Butterworth filter design** (order, cutoff, frequency response), four reusable filter functions (low-pass, high-pass, band-pass, band-stop/notch), filter demos on white noise, and **zero-phase filtering with `filtfilt`** vs causal `lfilter`.
 Includes a reference table of common filter settings for kinematics, force plates, EMG, EEG, and power-line removal.

+### L10 — Static Optimization
+Predicting muscle forces when the mechanics alone cannot: what a cost function is and why it is an **assumption rather than a measurement**, minimizing with `scipy.optimize.minimize`, and the trap that `success: True` means only *locally* stuck — demonstrated on a cost with two minima where the starting point silently decides the answer, and answered with **multi-start**.
+Then constrained optimization: bounds for non-negative variables (a muscle pulls but never pushes), equality constraints phrased as *expression = 0*, **SLSQP** for problems with both, and **analytic gradients via `jac`** with the speed-up measured.
+Part III builds the central idea on a problem you can draw — one equation in two unknowns, where every point on a line is a valid answer and **the cost function alone decides which one you get** — and shows how the exponent *n* trades a lower peak for a higher total.
+Part IV is that same structure four dimensions larger: six muscles, two joint torques, the **Crowninshield & Brand (1981) criterion**, and a closing section on reading the solution critically — verifying the constraint yourself, checking the bounds, testing convexity by multi-start, and seeing from the moment-arm geometry why non-negativity removes far more freedom than the null-space dimension suggests.

 ---